Back Arrow Back to Articles

 Naturally, the co-living trend has increased the potential of bigger apartments in the city.
 With the demand for more spacious homes, these renters are now attracted more to two-bedroom apartments.

 Generally speaking, landlords have a preference towards this demographic, which has been influenced by a number of different factors.
-As well as making up over half of Birmingham’s rental market, couples tend to have a higher household income and thus, are willing to spend more on rent.
+As well as making up over half of Birmingham’s rental market, couples tend to have a higher household income and are willing to spend more on rent.

 Combined with their increasing time in the rental market, it’s no surprise that two-bedroom apartments are considered the best property type to invest in amongst the majority of property experts and landlords.